Glossary of TermsA

 Minor - A program of at least 15 credits in a coherent set of courses in a particular discipline, department or program designed for students to attain some competence in a second area of study without fulfilling the full range of requirements of the major.Top

 Need-Based Financial Aid - Aid in the form of scholarships, grants, loans, and student employment awarded to students on the basis of demonstrated financial need.

 Non-Matriculated - Not enrolled in a degree program.

 Non-Need Based Financial Aid - Aid in the form of scholarships, grants, loans, and student employment not based on demonstrated financial need.

-Out-of-state tuition - The tuition charged by institutions to those students who do not meet the institution’s or state’s residency requirements.Top
+Out-of-state tuition & fees- The tuition and fees charged by institutions to those students who do not meet the institution’s or state’s residency requirements.Top

 Part-Time Student - Undergraduates: Students registered for fewer than 12 credit hours at the census date; Graduate Students: Students registered for fewer than 9 credit hours at the census date.

 Prerequisite - A course students must complete before taking a more advanced course in the discipline.

 Program Fee (PF) - A fee charged to graduate students to remain matriculated while not enrolled in courses.